 A question I received on a regular basis as a stock broker was “When should you start saving for retirement?”
 We all have different ideas of what retirement will look like – ranging from those who want to retire early to those who expect to follow a more traditional retirement model.
 Regardless of what approach you’ll take, saving for retirement is an incredibly important topic to consider.
 It goes without saying that due to this range, not to mention the particular specifics of each situation, retirement planning will look different for everyone.

-This post comes from countless conversations I’ve had with retail investors that were often struggling to make headway with their retirement planning.
+This post comes from countless conversations I had with retail investors who were often struggling to make progress with their retirement planning.
 There were various reasons for this, but often times their challenges led back to a delay in saving for retirement.
-Added to that, there can be various issues related to investing for retirement – such as how to start out if you’re in your 20’s, investing while you have debt or if you waited until you’re older to invest.
-Those are all topics I plan on covering in upcoming posts.
-If you want to catch up on previous posts in this new investing series, click on the links below:
+Added to that, there can be various issues related to investing for retirement – such as how to start investing in your 20s, investing while you have debt or if you waited until you’re older to invest.
+That being said, I believe the when should you start saving for retirement question has a relatively simple answer…

-Start Saving for Retirement as soon as you Can
+Start Saving For Retirement as Soon as You Can

 Retirement Planning is Just That…Planning

-What do you Want to Pass on?
+What Do You Want to Pass on?

 I think of it in this way, my wife is wanting to someday compete in a marathon.
 While I think she’s just a bit crazy to do that to herself, she can’t very well go out and run 26 miles at the drop of a hat.
 She needs to plan and prepare for weeks and months leading up to it so she can prepare her body to go through that stress.

 When did you start saving for retirement?
 Is there anything you wish that you would’ve done differently?